Wills, Trusts & Estate Planning

-We specialize in helping clients deal with matters involving wills and trusts, and estate planning.
+We specialize in helping clients deal with estate planning matters involving the creation of wills, trusts, and other legacy planning documents.
 While virtually every person understands the need for a will, the fact is that over 50% of Americans leave behind confusion over how their assets will be divided and which loved ones will inherit their estates’ assets.
-A Will is a legal document that allows you to outline your wishes and spell out how you would like your possessions to be divided after your death.
-Without a will, your wishes will likely go unfulfilled.
+Estate planning documents such as a Will allow you to outline your wishes and spell out how you would like your possessions to be divided after your death.
+Without such documents, your wishes will likely go unfulfilled.
 Consulting with a Wills & Trusts attorney is the best way to take control of your future, and to make sure your loved ones are fully provided for and all your bases are covered.

 Getting married is as stressful as it is exciting but taking time to create a prenuptial agreement can lessen the stress and ultimately lead to a more predictable, long-lasting, and happy marriage.
 Prenuptial agreements allow couples to take control of their marital goals and can be an extremely useful estate planning tool.
 We are dedicated to establishing prenuptial agreements that will hold up in court and not be deemed invalid.
 We offer various special packages to meet our estate planning clients’ needs in New York and Georgia.